CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/items-equipment/creating-dangle-bones.md

 * If your mesh doesn't seem to move at all:
     * Is it photo mode?
 For some reason, mesh physics doesn't seem to kick in until you un-equip and re-equip your item
     * Otherwise, make sure your mesh_entity has the animated component and it points to the correct .rig and .animgraph

+## Addendum

+### .rig files

+All coordinates here are in CP space (flipped X-Z from Blender space)

+`aPoseLS`: each bone's transform relative to its parent `aPoseMS`: each bone's transform in overall model space `boneTransforms`: not entirely sure why this is different from either of the above, but `aPoseLS` is used for these, unless it doesn't exist in that object, in which case it uses this object